Do Go On - 425 - The WWI Christmas Truce

 an official truce for the holidays.

-Do you cough every time I say
+Do you cough every time I say the word,

-the word Pope?
+Pope?

 Love it.

-Pope Benedict XI had transcended to the papacy just a month after the outbreak of war.
+just a month after the outbreak of war,

-And on December the 7th, he issued an appeal to the leaders of Europe, quote, that the
+he issued an appeal to the leaders of Europe,

-guns may fall silent, at least upon the night the angels sang.
+at least upon the night the angels sang.

-I'm gonna need that translator
+I'm going to need that translator.

 Basically, can you just cut it out on Christmas?

-Just can you just say that?
+Can he just say that?

-Not this guy
+Not this guy.

-Benedict's hope was that a truce would allow the the warring power to negotiate a fair and lasting peace
+Benedict's hope was that a truce would allow the warring powers

 So they said, absolutely not.

-But it actually occurred much more naturally.
+but it actually occurred much more naturally.

-And it started on Christmas Eve 1914.
+And it started on Christmas Eve 1914,

 Christmas Eve being a time for celebration for many in German culture.

-As night fell on another long day of bitrifying, the sound of German soldiers singing Christmas
+As night fell on another long day of bitter fighting,

-carols drifted across No Manans land that separated the opposing trenches.
+that separated the opposing trenches.

 That's nice.